|The Frankfurt-Tipp rating:

-After his alcoholic mother died in an accident, the nine-year-old zucchini comes to the children's home of Madame Papineau.
+After his alcoholic mother dies in an accident, nine-year-old Zucchini is sent to Madame Papineau's orphanage.
 Here he is not the only one who has already had a difficult childhood.
-This does not always make it easy to live together with the other children, such as the cheeky Simon, the quiet Béatrice or the dreamy Ahmed.
-But the children get together and manage to help each other in this difficult time.
-When Camille comes to them, Zucchini falls in love for the first time in his life.
-And he's actually happy - at least for a moment.
-Because Camille's beastly aunt wants to collect the care money and take the girl to herself.
-And that's what Zucchini and his new friends really want to prevent… >.nbsp; href="> e e e e e e e e e e e e e .nbsp;
+This makes living together with the other children, like the cheeky Simon, the quiet Béatrice or the dreamy Ahmed not always easy.
+But the children pull themselves together and manage to help each other during this difficult time.
+When Camille joins them, Zucchini falls in love for the first time in his life.
+And he is indeed happy - at least for a moment.
+Because Camille's beastly aunt wants to collect the foster money and take the girl to live with her.
+And Zucchini and his new friends are determined to stop that from happening.

-The team around director Claude Barras has succeeded in doing a real feat: although a lot of terrible topics like escaping from a war zone, abuse of children or alcoholism are addressed and the whole thing starts with Zucchini accidentally killing his mother, the whole thing is not a depressing fare.
-The film believes that its young viewers have compassion for the children, but they do not feel sorry for them and are emotionally overwhelmed by it.
-Rather, they learn what an important bond friendship can be and that even in dark hours there is always a glimmer of hope.
+The team around director Claude Barras has achieved a real feat: although very many terrible topics such as escape from a war zone, abuse of children or alcoholism are addressed and the whole thing begins with Zucchini accidentally killing his mother, the whole thing is not depressing fare.
+The film trusts its young viewers to have compassion for the children, but not to pity them and become emotionally overwhelmed as a result.
+Rather, they learn what an important bond friendship can be, and that even in dark hours there is always a glimmer of hope.

 My Life as a Zucchini - quite rightly nominated for an Oscar - is a wonderful film, in its gritty way, about children who are confronted with the darker side of life and yet pick up a piece of the happiness they deserve.
 A film that takes place beyond all clichés and despite heavy themes has a tremendous lightness and a lot of playful humor.
 In short: A little masterpiece!
 Absolutely worth seeing!